 Video Chat with Loved Ones

+If Covid has shown us anything, it’s that we’re resilient, and we will find a way!
 If you are without friends and family during the holidays this year, make sure you schedule a few video chats.
 These can help you feel connected with your loved ones, relieving some of your stress and worries.
 Even though social connections are less during a pandemic, it’s still important to stay connected as best as you can.

 Let Go of the Little Things